 Thanks very much to Gillian Brennan, Jenn Butterworth, Melissa Weisman, Deborah Fabbri, Megan Larson, and Nerissa Campbell for sharing their photos with me.
 (I'm still figuring out how to put photo credits in the gallery.)
 And thanks to Lotta for hosting such a unique and joyous adventure and welcoming all of us to her homeland with such warmth, generosity, and effervescence.

-Lotta will be posting the schedule for next summer soon.
+Lotta will be hosting another group July 19 - 23, 2017.
 Sign up and get ready for an extraordinary experience.
 Truly!

 To view the gallery, click on the first photo to increase its size, then click the right arrow to move forward from there. )